 Do your skin a favour and chuck away any face scrubs and replace with an alpha hydroxy acid (AHA) or beta hydroxy acid (BHA).
 Known as chemical exfoliators, they help to shed dead skin and are extremely effective exfoliators, also helping with breakouts, pigmentation and dullness.

-The most common types of AHA are lactic acid and glycolic acid, which work on the surface of the skin, while the only BHA is salicylic acid — this can exfoliate deep in your pores and break down oil so is fantastic for spots and oily skin types but often too stripping for dry skin.
+The most common types of AHA are lactic acid and glycolic acid, which work on the surface of the skin, while the only BHA is salicylic acid — this can exfoliate deep in your pores and break down oil so is fantastic for spots and oily skin types.
 Much like retinol, you should always start with a low percentage and use only twice a week.
-I recommend alternating between retinol and a chemical exfoliator every other night, or creating a three-night routine by using retinol one night, a chemical exfoliator the next and then giving your skin a break on the third night before starting again.
+I recommend using retinol one night, a chemical exfoliator the next and then giving your skin a break on the third night before starting again.